FAQs - Frequently Asked Questions

 WILL THERE BE SECURITY?

 Absolutely!
 We understand the importance of a secure camp.
-That’s a big part of why we chose this location.
-The entire race track is surrounded by fencing, and there is only one entrance/exit.
-PPIR has its own security, and we will be providing our own, as well as deputizing everyone to be alert as a watchman or woman.
-If you would like to serve in the security detail, please contact Andy Gasper at 719-964-1882.
+The venue has its own security, and we will be providing our own, as well as deputizing everyone to be alert as a watchman or woman.
+If you would like to serve in the security detail, please contact Bill Leingang at 719-465-8049.

 WILL I BE EXPECTED TO VOLUNTEER?